Split-Community/demo-todolist-app/README.md

 1. Clone the repository.
 2. Run `npm install` to install the dependencies.
-3. Set the `authorizationKey` in app.js
+3. Set the `authorizationKey` in app.js to a client side SDK key
 4. create the feature flags called `refresh` and `test_flag` for this demo

 ## Usage

-1. Run `npm start` to start the app.
+1. Run `npx parcel index.js` to start the app.
 2. Open your browser and navigate to `http://localhost:1234`.